muratk3n/thirdwave/en/README.md

 towards certain blocks bcz of certain optimality.
 A hard-ass parent, tough, strict with their children, would this person be more "work till you die" type of person in his economics, or otherwise?
 The categories arise naturally.
-If this natural division does not exist, take that as sa sign of fail in the system.
+If the natural categories are not followed, take that as sa sign of fail in the system.

 ---